-Amelia Crowshoe is an articling student based out of the firm’s Calgary office.
+Amelia Crowshoe is an associate lawyer based out of the firm’s Calgary office.

 Amelia obtained her Juris Doctor from the University of Calgary.
-She joins the firm as an articling student after summering with the firm in 2019.
+She completed her articles with the firm after summering with the firm in 2019.

 Prior to attending law school she completed a Bachelor of Communication and Culture at the University of Calgary.